-Justify conclusions about continuity at a point using the definition.
+Justify conclusions about continuity at a point using the definition of continuity.

 Determine intervals over which a function is continuous.

-I can determine whether a discontinuity is removable, infinite, or a jump.
+I can classify a discontinuity as a removable, infinite, or jump discontinuity.

 I can identify which part of the definition is violated for each kind of discontinuity.